passcod/omelette/README.md

 Pass the `--dotenv` flag to load from a `.env` file in the current directory.

-Run `omelette-delete` with `--dry-run` for a few days or weeks before trusting it to do the right thing.
-You can run it in `--interactive` mode once in a while during that time to get prompted before deleting each tweet.
+Run `omelette-delete` with `--dry-run` for a few days or weeks before trusting it to do the right thing automatically.
+You can run it in `--interactive` mode during that time to get prompted before deleting each tweet.

 Every time there’s an update to omelette, do that again.
 There’s no undo, no way